 Crop Residue Management Initiative by CII

 To help farmers undertake better crop residue management practices, CII has undertaken an on-ground intervention in 100 villages in Punjab and Haryana.
 It covers 1,00,000 acres of farm area to enable zero crop residue burning.
-CII is adopting a multi-pronged and community driven approach through field action, behavior change communication, mass awareness, and research and knowledge dissemination.
-This means a 360 degree approach to finding solution to the issue of stubble burning.
+CII is adopting a multi-pronged and community-driven approach through field action, behavior change communication, mass awareness, and research and knowledge dissemination.
+This means a 360-degree approach to finding a solution to the issue of stubble burning.
 Through this initiative, CII has developed an ecosystem for different stakeholders.
 Stakeholders can collaborate and test various technological solutions and business models.
 It is doing this to resolve the issue of stubble burning and air pollution caused by it.

 The CII intervention this year is an expansion of the pilot project in 2018.
-This covered 19 villages and saw more than 80% farmers adopting alternate methods to stubble burning.
-Over 75% of the total area under paddy in the adopted villages, became free of stubble burning in 2018, compared to mere 3.5% of farm land in 2017!
-About 25,000 tonne of rice straw was recycled back into the soil under the project.
-115 tonne fine particulate matter (PM2.5) was saved from being released into the air.
+This covered 19 villages and saw more than 80% of farmers adopting alternate methods to stubble burning.
+Over 75% of the total area under paddy in the adopted villages, became free of stubble burning in 2018, compared to a mere 3.5% of farmland in 2017!
+About 25,000 tonnes of rice straw was recycled back into the soil under the project.
+115-tonne fine particulate matter (PM2.5) was saved from being released into the air.

 Launched in 2018, CII Foundation undertook the pilot intervention in 19 villages and 16000

 acres of farmland in Punjab, engaging over 3000 farmers.
 The impact of the intervention was encouraging.
-Post the intervention, 80% farmers adopted no stubble burning approach.
-A total of 12,000 acres of farmland (75% of the total area under paddy in the adopted villages) became free of stubble burning in 2018, compared to 550 acres (3.5% of farm land) in 2017.
+Post the intervention, 80% of farmers adopted no stubble burning approach.
+A total of 12,000 acres of farmland (75% of the total area under paddy in the adopted villages) became free of stubble burning in 2018, compared to 550 acres (3.5% of farmland) in 2017.